Mahamad-hub/Jumbled-word/README.md

 # Jumbled-word
-This is a game for 2 players where players can guess have to guess the scrambled word.
+This is a game for 2 players where the player has to guess the scrambled word.